Heat Kernel Renormalization on Manifolds with Boundary: Introduction

 exists.

-In Section \ref{sec:fey_diag_exp}, we define the spaces to which the propagator $P$ and the interaction functional belong.
-We define stable Feynman graphs which give a way of organizing the combinatorics of the contractions in $V(P, I)$ and $W(P, I)$.
-Theorem \ref{thm:feynm-diagr-expans} expresses $V(P, I)$ as a summation over all stable graphs while Corollary \ref{cor:feynm-diagr-expans} expresses $W(P, I)$ as a summation over connected stable graphs.
+In Section \ref{sec:fey_diag_exp}, we define the spaces to which the propagator $P$ and the interaction functional $I$ belong.
+We define stable Feynman graphs which give a way of organizing the combinatorics of the contractions in